yabellini/docs.carpentries.org/topic_folders/governance/executive-council.md

 - Identify revenue streams and resource development
 - Advise on a strategy to establish reserve funds, lines of credit, and short- and long-term investments

-#### Communications Committee
-This committee is chaired by the Secretary of the Executive Council.

 #### Program Committee
 This committee can be chaired by any member of the Executive Council.